cloud9-tools/go-cas/README.md

 Not familiar with the [CAS][wiki] paradigm?
 The basic idea is "let's store blobs, but instead of assigning sequential IDs or generating UUIDs, let's hash the data to determine its primary key".
 Lower-level objects contain raw data, higher-level objects contain references to lower-level objects, and so on.
+(This is the same paradigm that Git is built around.)
 At the top of the hierarchy, you need something that isn't the CAS to find the root of your data tree, but that's just a small string that you could stick in a static file, [etcd][etcd], [Apache ZooKeeper][zoo], or the like.

-This is the same paradigm that Git is built around.
-The biggest difference is that Git uses SHA-1 to generate keys, whereas this implementation uses SHAKE-128 (a fast member of the Keccak/SHA-3 family).

 [wiki]: http://en.wikipedia.org/wiki/Content-addressable_storage "Content-addressable storage"
 [zoo]: https://zookeeper.apache.org/